aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ![Event Sequence](img/architecture.png)

-This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standard queues which are using 2 DLQ queues accordinally for error handling.
+This project consists of an [API Gateway](https://aws.amazon.com/api-gateway/), two [AWS Lambda](https://aws.amazon.com/lambda) functions, and two [Amazon SQS](https://aws.amazon.com/sqs) standard queues which are using 2 DLQ queues accordingly for error handling.

 The Sequence is (corresponding steps 1-7  on the diagram):

-1. User is using the test client to invoke an API call (POST /inbox) to send a message/job/test to be later on processed in the backend by the ProcessInputQueue lambda function.
+1. User is using the test client to invoke an API call (POST /inbox) to send a message/job/test to be processed later on in the backend by the ProcessInputQueue lambda function.
 2. API GW is sending the message payload into the InputQueue.
-3. InputQueue is triggering the ProcessInputQueue lambda function to process the message/job/test in the queue. this is where the lambda can be enhanced to do further processing/testing as needed by you.
-It's up to the user of this sample to decide what this lambda shuold eventualy do, as it can be extended and adapted to the testing needs.
+3. InputQueue is triggering the ProcessInputQueue lambda function to process the message/job/test in the queue.
+This is where the lambda can be enhanced to do further processing/testing as needed by you.
+It's up to the user of this sample to decide what this lambda shuold eventually do, as it can be extended and adapted to the testing needs.
 4. When the ProcessInputQueue lambda finished its processing, it sends the testing result to the OutputQueue (if needed - please adapt the result JSON/Message).
 The result will be kept in the queue until consumed by the User.
 5. User is using the test client to invoke an API call (GET /outbox) to receive the testing result/message of the test it issued on step 1.
 6. API GW is triggering the CheckOutputQueue lambda function to recieve the message from the OutputQueue.